News and Events

 Presteigne Festival 25 August 2017

-I will be talking about my book Crossings and reading poems from The Migrant Ship at the Presteigne Festival on 25th August at Discoed Church.
+I talked about my book Crossings and read poems from The Migrant Ship at the Presteigne Festival on 25th August at Discoed Church.

 TLS Freelance Column 30 June